Biodiversity monitoring

 In 2016 we began a programme of monitoring in the alpine zone with the following components:

-• Using tracking tunnels to monitor the abundance of two species of our specialist alpine fauna - Mt Arthur giant weta, Deinacrida tibiospina and Mt Arthur gecko, Woodworthia 'Mt Arthur' each summer
+- Using tracking tunnels to monitor the abundance of two species of our specialist alpine fauna - the critically threatened Mt Arthur giant wētā, Deinacrida tibiospina and Mt Arthur gecko, Woodworthia 'Mt Arthur'

-The tussock mast in the 2019/20 season has resulted in a huge presence of mice (and some rats) in the alpine zone.
-We have started a trial of laser-triggered cameras (Critterpics) to help identify the species which pass through the tracking tunnels.
+The tussock mast in the 2019/20 season resulted in abundant mice (and some rats) in the alpine zone.
+We trialled laser-triggered cameras (Critterpic) to understand more about the alpine fauna and predators.
+High mouse numbers seem to correlate with lower numbers of giant wētā.

 Other monitoring